lies

 too late

-The side menu examines some of the reasons regulators work so hard on unlikely threats and miss inevitable disasters.
-As a rule by the time conservation begins the place has been logged, species have vanished, the dunes have washed out to sea and the river is dry.
+As a rule by the time conservation begins the place has been logged, species have vanished, dunes have washed out to sea and the river is dry.
 Trucks are carting sand and regulators and entrepreneurs are squabbling over taxes, licenses and credits to make money out of what's left.

-Liquidators usually come through the door after the money has gone.
-After winning every engagement suddenly the war is lost, our reputation is in tatters and we are pulling out.
-Officially everyone is taken by surprise even though the alarm was sounding for years and it was old news in primary schools.
+Officially everyone is taken by surprise even though the alarm was sounding for years and it was old news in primary school playgrounds.
 Real activity seems only possible after the event.
-After the roof collapses in front of everyone.
+After the roof has collapsed in front of everyone.
 After everyone has taken their cut.
 After yet another bill has been forwarded to the next generation.
 Too late.

 knowledge is power